 Use of elastic bands to activate key muscle groups is highly recommended as well.
 The gluteus medius/maximus, hip lateral rotators, calves, periscapular musculature and rotator cuff are all utilized vigorously and repetitively when playing tennis.
 Elastic band exercises include side stepping, monster walks, eccentric calf raises, internal and external rotation at multiple angles, dynamic hugs and scapular retractions.
 Finally, a tennis-specific warm up should always include all variations of racquet swings as well as specific foot work needed during the game.

 The warm up can be completed right on the tennis court and should take about 15-20 minutes or until the athlete feels adequately warm.
 To avoid cooling of the joints and muscles, the warm up should be performed as close as possible to the start of the match.
 By the end of the warm up the athlete should feel physically and mentally prepared to play.

-Jenna Baynes is an advanced clinician at the James M. Benson Sports Rehabilitation Center and Tisch Sports Performance Center at HSS.
+Jenna Baynes is an clinical specialist at the James M. Benson Sports Rehabilitation Center and Tisch Sports Performance Center at HSS.
 She is an athletic trainer and board certified orthopedic specialist.